Xilinx/neuralArchitectureReshaping/rubicall/README.md

 ```
 Evaluated specie reads can be downloaded using `rubicon download --organism` .
 The datasets will be downloaed under `~/rubicon/rubicon/data/organism`

-Evaluated reference files can be downloaded from https://bridges.monash.edu/articles/dataset/Reference_genomes/7676135
+Evaluated reference files can be downloaded from https://bridges.monash.edu/articles/dataset/Reference_genomes/10198815

+For the human genome, we download reads from https://labs.epi2me.io/gm24385_2020.11/, while the reference genome is available at https://github.com/marbl/HG002

 We also provide references under `reproducibleEvaluation/reference_files`